 Professor of Law

-For the fall 2014 term, Professor Andrew Gold will be a Fulbright Visiting Research Chair at McGill University in Montreal; during the 2015-2016 academic year, he will be a Visiting Professor at Harvard Law School.
+For the fall 2014 term, Professor Andrew Gold will be a Fulbright Visiting Research Chair at McGill University; during the 2015-2016 academic year, he will be a visiting professor at Harvard Law School.
 Professor Gold’s primary research interests address legal theory and the law of corporations.
-Following graduation from Duke University School of Law, he clerked with Judge Daniel Manion of the Seventh Circuit, and with Judge Loren Smith of the Court of Federal Claims.
+Following graduation from Duke University School of Law, he clerked with Judge Daniel Manion of the 7th Circuit, and with Judge Loren Smith of the Court of Federal Claims.
 After his clerkships, he joined Skadden, Arps, Slate, Meagher & Flom, where he practiced corporate litigation.
 His work has recently been published in the Northwestern University Law Review, the University of Toronto Law Journal, the William and Mary Law Review, and the U.C.
 Davis Law Review.
-He is also co-editor of a new book on fiduciary theory, "Philosophical Foundations of Fiduciary Law" (Oxford University Press, forthcoming 2014).
+He is also co-editor of a new book on fiduciary theory, "Philosophical Foundations of Fiduciary Law" (Oxford University Press 2014).
 In 2007 and 2013, Professor Gold received DePaul College of Law's Award for Excellence in Scholarship, and, in 2010, he received the Award for Excellence in Teaching.
-During the 2011-2012 academic year, Professor Gold was a visiting scholar at Harvard Law School, and in fall 2011, he was an HLA Hart Visiting Fellow at the University of Oxford.
+In addition, during the 2011-2012 academic year, Professor Gold was a visiting scholar at Harvard Law School, and in fall 2011, he was an HLA Hart Visiting Fellow at the University of Oxford.
 He is a co-founder of the North American Workshop on Private Law Theory.

 BA, Dartmouth College; JD, Duke University